serghiou/best-of-data-science/best-of-r.md

 **[RJAGS.](https://www.datacamp.com/courses/bayesian-modeling-with-rjags?tap_a=5644-dce66f&tap_s=10907-287229)** A super useful package for Bayesian modelling within R. This is a link to a tutorial on how to use it by the great as always DataCamp.

 ## RMarkdown

 **[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/)** Book.
 Written by Yihui Xie, who is the creator of knitr and the definite guide to using R Markdown.
 Very well written and contains the answer to 95% of the questions I usually have in using R Markdown.
 A treasure in finding functions of R Markdown you never thought existed.

 **[tufte.](https://rstudio.github.io/tufte/)** A package to create very pretty HTML and LaTeX outputs of identical formatting.
 It uses the Tufte style, which allows producing side-comments and side-plots super easily.
 Highly recommended!

+## Interface with other languages

+**[JuliaCall.](https://cran.r-project.org/web/packages/JuliaCall/index.html)** Package.
+A package to use Julia from within R Markdown chunks.
+A very exciting development as Julia is becoming increasingly popular/useful, but I have not used this package yet.

+**[reticulate.](https://github.com/rstudio/reticulate)** Package.
+Vignette.
+A package to interface Python within R Markdown.
+An exciting development, but I have not used this package enough to have specific opinions - so far, so good.

 ## Open Science